doctrine-extensions/DoctrineExtensions/README.markdown

 ### Latest updates

+**2011-04-16**

+- Translation **query walker** is a killer feature for translatable extension.
+It lets to translate any query components and filter or order by translated fields.
+I recommmend you to use it extensively since it is very performative also.

 **2011-04-11**

 - Tree nestedset was improved, now all in memory nodes are synchronized and do not require $em->clear() all the time.